skonx/code-generator/README.md

 Have fun :blush: with Go, NodeJS and Kubernetes building a mini blockchain :
 - create a simple blockchain,
-- encrypt or get its secured content,
+- encrypt/decrypt its secured content,
-- scale it,
+- scale and observe it,
 - check integrity...

 The main purpose of this project is to **demonstrate how to communicate between containers in the same Pod using Kubernetes Shared Volumes**.